 Personally Identifiable Information (PII) Protection

 Personally Identifiable Information (PII) sits at the center of US data protection law, regulatory enforcement, and organizational security practice.
 This page covers the legal definition of PII, the technical and administrative controls that govern its handling, the sector-specific contexts where PII protection requirements differ materially, and the boundary decisions organizations face when classifying data for protection purposes.
-The scope spans federal and state regulatory frameworks, applicable standards bodies, and the operational structure of PII security programs.
+The scope spans federal and state regulatory frameworks, applicable standards bodies, and the operational structure of PII security programs as documented in the Data Security Providers.

 Definition and scope